Helian Bobo: Early reign

-Also in 413, Liu Bobo believed that his family name should be changed—since his ancestors took on the Liu family name from the Han Dynasty imperial house, believing that one of their female ancestors was a Han princess, but Liu Bobo believed this to be improper.
+Also in 413, Liu Bobo believed that his family name should be changed—since his ancestors took on the Liu family name from the Han dynasty imperial house, believing that one of their female ancestors was a Han princess, but Liu Bobo believed this was improper.
 He therefore changed his family name to Helian—intending it to mean that his might was so great that it would, alas (赫 hè) be connected (連 lián) to the heavens.
 He also ordered the nobles to change their family name to Tiefa (鐵伐), intending it to mean that they were as strong as iron (鐵 tiě) and be able to attack (伐 fá) others.
+However, according to Chen Sanping, both surnames were of Xiongnu origin, with Helian being an alternate transcription of qílián (祁連), the Xiongnu word for sky.
+Thus, Helian was simply a Chinese folk etymology propagated by Helian himself as an explanation for his Xiongnu surname.